seperman/deepdiff/README.txt

 - timoilya for comparing list of sets when ignoring order
 - Bernhard10 for significant digits comparison
 - b-jazz for PEP257 cleanup, Standardize on full names, fixing line endings.
-- Victor Hahn Castell @ Flexoptix for deep set comparison
+- Victor Hahn Castell @ Flexoptix for deep set comparison and exclusion patterns